PM-Notes/Prince2/README.md

 ## Team Plan (optional)

-Cover the wotk of the team during a stage and are optional.
+Covers the work of the team during a stage and are optional.

 Plans need to contain: